hewg2008/AromTool/README.md

 # Build Contact
 ---

 Contact object is the main object of AromTool.
-It contains access the geometry information(distance, dihedral angle) and energy of aromatic stacking interaction.
-Besides, Contact object contains PDB codes and the attribute of rings from ligand or protein.
+It contains entries to the geometry information(distance, dihedral angle) and energy of aromatic stacking interaction.
+Besides, Contact object contains PDB codes and the attribute of rings from ligand(TODO) or protein.

 ## Build Contact From Coordinate data
-To build contact, input 2 ring objects.
-For example, in PDBbind dataset the ring objects are in mol2 and pbd formats.
+To directly build contact , 2 ring objects needed.
 After building contact, the values of centroid and normal vector can be accessed from attribute.
-The following codes show how to build contact and then access these results.
+The following codes show how to build contact and then access contacts' information.

 ```python
 from aromtool.contact import Contact